Anti-Alias/todochad/tdc/README.md

-# TodoChad
+# TodoChad CLI
-TodoChad is a Linux cli todo list generator.
+TodoChad CLI is a Linux cli todo list generator.
 Use it to create tasks with task dependencies, forming a "graph".
 Selecting a task will put it, and its sub tasks, on a todo list.